oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

             - But the data within the block did change because it was encrypted

     - If you only do an incremental merge then
-        - o	The data will stay unencrypted
+        - The data will stay unencrypted
         - You need to start over as it will take those incremental backups that are unencrypted, merge it into the full backup, which is unencrypted, and keep it unencrypted
         - It will stay unencrypted till you do another full backup
         - The exception is the ZDLRA/RA21